my1396/Econ-Study/_posts/2023-12-07-OLS-asymptotic.md

 <a class="top-link hide" href="#" id="js-top">↑</a>

+The asymptotic properties of estimators are their properties as the number of observations in a sample becomes very large and tends to infinity.

+Q: Why are we interested in large sample properties, like consistency, when in practice we have finite samples? \
+A: As a first approximation, the answer is that if we can show that an estimator has good large sample properties, then we may be optimistic about its finite sample properties.
+For example, if an estimator is inconsistent, we know that for finite samples it will definitely be biased.

 For OLS estimator to be *consistent*, a set of assumptions need to be met:
 <ol type="p1">
 <li id="ass1"> $y_i=x_i'\beta+u_i$ for $i=1, \ldots, n$ or $y=X\beta+u$.
 In other words, DGP is correctly specified.</li>